smallblue2/Hako/docs/proposal/proposal.md

 ### Achievements

 #### Target Users
 Hako is an educational tool designed for individuals learning programming concepts.
-However, our primary audience **children**, and we will craft the user interface and overall experience with their needs in mind.
+However, our primary audience is **children**, and we will craft the user interface and overall experience with their needs in mind.

 Additionally, **teachers and mentors** will play a key role by using Hako to guide students and assign programming tasks.